zandalman/sensors/README.md

     pip install psutil
     sudo apt install libgpiod2

 There is a glitch caused by the `adafruit_dht` library which leaves background processes running that interfere with connecting to the DHT22 multiple times.
-This glitch is resolved using the `kill_processes` method of the DHT22 sensor class.
+To resolve this glitch, you must initialize the first DHT22 sensor only with the keyword argument `first=True`.
+This will cause the `kill_processes` method to run.
 The sensor class includes a method `calc_dew_pt` which automatically calculates an approximation for the dew point from the temperature and humidity.

 ### Other sensors